How long will it take me to learn how to play the harmonica?

 This website can't substitute for a flesh-and-blood harmonica teacher--somebody who listens to you play and offers feedback, guiding your development in a hands-on way.
 But my videos, tabs, jam tracks, and music can take you far, if you're willing to put in the work.

 Just below, you'll find a number of useful resources that can quickly send you on your way.

 FIRST, if you need a harmonica, please visit my "HARMONICAS for sale" page.
 Most beginning players should start on a 10-hole diatonic instrument in the key of C:

-THIRD, think about purchasing my BEGINNERS SPECIAL, a collection of four essential videos for beginners, with tabs thrown in for free.
+SECOND, think about purchasing my BEGINNERS SPECIAL, a collection of four essential videos for beginners, with tabs thrown in for free.
 They come as one easy-to-download zip file.
 You can reach the purchase page by clicking the link below.
-(And while you're at it, scroll to the bottom of the page that the link takes you to and look at the five-star raves from other beginners who have purchased the package and suddenly begun to realize their dreams):
+The Beginner's Special contains the following files:

 It you'd rather start out with a bigger bang for a few more bucks, try my BEGINNERS DELUXE.
 It includes all the materials in the Beginners Special plus the following videos, tabs, and jam tracks described below: